globalmentor/hadoop-bare-naked-local-fs/readme.md

       }
     } else {
 ```
-* A the `FileSystem` level Winutils-related logic isn't contained to `RawLocalFileSystem`, which would have allowed it to easily be overridden, but instead relies on the static [`FileUtil`](https://github.com/apache/hadoop/blob/trunk/hadoop-common-project/hadoop-common/src/main/java/org/apache/hadoop/fs/FileUtil.java) class which is like a separate file system implementation that relies on Winutils and can't be modified.
+* At the `FileSystem` level Winutils-related logic isn't contained to `RawLocalFileSystem`, which would have allowed it to easily be overridden, but instead relies on the static [`FileUtil`](https://github.com/apache/hadoop/blob/trunk/hadoop-common-project/hadoop-common/src/main/java/org/apache/hadoop/fs/FileUtil.java) class which is like a separate file system implementation that relies on Winutils and can't be modified.
 For example here is `FileUtil` code that would need to be updated, unfortunately independently of the `FileSystem` implementation:
 ```java
   public static String readLink(File f) {
     /* NB: Use readSymbolicLink in java.nio.file.Path once available.
 Could